EU clears Dolby to buy cinema technology group Doremi

 “The proposed transaction would not lead to any anti-competitive effects because of the presence of alternative suppliers, the fast-moving nature of the market and the ease of switching for customers,” the Commission said in a statement on Monday.

-In February, Dolby said it had agreed to acquire Doremi for $92.5 million in cash and $20 million in contingent consideration.
+In February, Dolby said it had agreed to aquire Doremi for $92.5 million in cash and $20 million in contingent consideration.
+(Reporting by Robert-Jan Bartunek; editing by Adrian Croft)